Namish-Jain/Quant-Projects/LSTM_Nvidia_Prediction/README.md

 ## Results
 - Comparison of **predicted vs actual stock prices** over the test period
 - Visualization shows how the model captures trends in NVDA prices
+- Calculated a root mean squared error of 10.29

 ---